 4. Once you have completed all of your treatment, your injury lawyer will order all of your medical records and bills.
 He will then organize all of your records and bills and write out a summary of your treatment.
 All of these documents will then be sent to the other driver's insurance company for their review.

 5. Assuming that the insurance company accepts liability for the collision, then they will most likely make a settlement offer to resolve your injury claim.

 6. Once your Hawaii accident lawyer receives the settlement offer, he will negotiate with the insurance company to get their offer as high as possible.
 He will continue this settlement negotiation until the insurance adjustor indicates that they have reached their final offer and are no longer able to make any additional offers.

 7. Your lawyer will then discuss their settlement offer with you and you will be able to decide whether to accept their offer or take them to court.
-As long as their offer is reasonable, than you should seriously consider taking the offer.
-If the settlement offer is completely unreasonable, than it makes it easier for you to decide whether to take them to court.
-Your lawyer will explain that the court process can be very long, time consuming, and stressful.
+As long as their offer is reasonable then you should seriously consider taking the offer.
+If the settlement offer is completely unreasonable then it makes it easier for you to decide whether to take them to court.
+Your lawyer will explain that the court process can be very long, time-consuming, and stressful.
 This is why you should strongly consider taking a reasonable settlement offer.

-10. At the arbitration the arbitrator will hear testimony from all of the involved parties.
+10. At the arbitration, the arbitrator will hear testimony from all of the involved parties.
 He will then issue the arbitration award.
 Either of the parties can appeal the award.
 The case will then go to the regular court process which leads to the trial.
 The appealing party must obtain an award at least 30% better at the trial or he will have to pay penalties.
-Therefore, as long as the arbitration award is somewhat reasonable, than you should not take the chance of not getting a 30% better award at trial.
+Therefore, as long as the arbitration award is somewhat reasonable then you should not take the chance of not getting a 30% better award at trial.